django-hurricane/django-hurricane/docs/usage.rst

 Both approaches would usually require the application to contain code that is specific to the IDE/protocol used by the developer.
 Django-hurricane supports these two approaches without the need for changes to your django project:

-1. For the Debug Adapter Protocol (Visual Studio Code, Eclipse, ...)
+**For the Debug Adapter Protocol (Visual Studio Code, Eclipse, ...)**

-   1.1.
-Install Django-hurricane with the "debug" option: :code:`pip install django-hurricane[debug]`.
+   1. Install Django-hurricane with the "debug" option:

+      :code:`pip install django-hurricane[debug]`

-   1.2.
-Run it with the "--debugger" flag, e.g.: :code:`python manage.py serve --debugger`.
+   2. Run it with the "--debugger" flag, e.g.:

+      :code:`python manage.py serve --debugger`

-   1.3.
-Optionally, provide a port (default: 5678), e.g.: :code:`python manage.py serve --debugger --debugger-port 1234`.
+   3. Optionally, provide a port (default: 5678), e.g.:

+      :code:`python manage.py serve --debugger --debugger-port 1234`

-Now you can connect your IDE's remote debug client (configure the appropriate host and port).
+   4. Now you can connect your IDE's remote debug client (configure the appropriate host and port).

-2. For working with the Pycharm debugger:
+**For working with the Pycharm debugger:**

-   2.1.
-Install Django-hurricane with the "pycharm" option: :code:`pip install django-hurricane[pycharm]`.
+   1. Install Django-hurricane with the "pycharm" option:

+      :code:`pip install django-hurricane[pycharm]`

-   2.2.
-Configure the remote debug server in Pycharm and start it.
+   2. Configure the remote debug server in Pycharm and start it.

-   2.3.
-Run your app with the "--pycharm-host" and "--pycharm-port" flags, e.g.: :code:`python manage.py serve --pycharm-host 127.0.0.1 --pycharm-port 1234`.
+   3. Run your app with the "--pycharm-host" and "--pycharm-port" flags, e.g.

+      :code:`python manage.py serve --pycharm-host 127.0.0.1 --pycharm-port 1234`

-Now the app should connect to the debug server.
+   4. Now the app should connect to the debug server.
 Upon connection, the execution will halt.
 You must resume it from Pycharm's debugger UI.

 For both approaches, you may have to configure path mappings in your IDE that map your local source code directories to the corresponding locations inside the running container (e.g. "/home/me/proj/src" -> "/app").